dgittins/Metagenomics/binning.md

 conda install -c bioconda maxbin2
 ```

-2. Navigate to working directory and create links to qc reads and assembled contigs
+2. Navigate to a working directory and create links to quality controlled reads and assembled contigs

 ```bash
 cd ./binning/maxbin2/